coleifer/huey/docs/consumer.rst

     .. image:: http://media.charlesleifer.com/blog/photos/p1472257818.22.png

-``-c``, ``--health-check-interval`` (added in v1.3.0)
+``-c``, ``--health-check-interval``
     This parameter specifies how often huey should check on the status of the workers, restarting any that died for some reason.
 I personally run a dozen or so huey consumers at any given time and have never encountered an issue with the workers, but I suppose anything's possible and better safe than sorry.

-``-C``, ``--disable-health-check`` (added in v1.3.0)
+``-C``, ``--disable-health-check``
-    This option disables the worker health checks.
+    This option **disables** the worker health checks.
 Until version 1.3.0, huey had no concept of a "worker health check" because in my experience the workers simply always stayed up and responsive.
 But if you are using huey for critical tasks, you may want the insurance of having additional monitoring to make sure your workers stay up and running.
 At any rate, I feel comfortable saying that it's perfectly fine to use this option and disable worker health checks.

 ``-s``, ``--scheduler-interval``
     The frequency with which the scheduler should run.
 By default this will run